 Under these rules, any broadband or home phone customer who experiences delayed repairs, installations or missed engineer appointments will be entitled to automatic compensation, without having to file a specific request.

-The regulator has set clear guidelines for how much users can expect in each scenario, so providers will have no excuses for failing to deliver what is owed.
+The regulator has set clear guidelines for the amount of compensation users can expect in each scenario, so providers will have no excuses for failing to deliver what is owed.

 Note: Providers will not issue compensation if the loss of service is caused by equipment or activity within your home, or if you breach your contract.